softdevteam/grmtools/doc/src/quickstart.md

 `lrpar`'s actions are somewhat different to Yacc.
 The `$x` variables refer to the respective symbol in the production (i.e. `$1` refers to the first symbol in the production).
-If the symbol is a rule then an instance of `%type` is stored in the `$x` variable; if the symbol is a lexeme then an `Option<Lexeme>` instance is returned.
+If the symbol is a rule then an instance of `%actiontype` is stored in the `$x` variable; if the symbol is a lexeme then an `Option<Lexeme>` instance is returned.
 A special `$lexer` variable allows access to the lexer.
 This allows us to turn `Lexeme`s into strings with the `lexeme_str` function,